 Chord types and music styles relationship

 Yes and no. Certain chord groups can be typical or overrepresented in certain styles, but it's far from a rule.

 Anyway, are you interested to learn a specific style, here are some guidelines.
 As mentioned, this is no strict relationship between groups of chord and music styles, but as a generalization the information below could be good to know.

 Jazz: many different types including 11th and 13th chords.

 Punk: power chords (5th chords)

 Bossa nova: 6/9 chords

-Besides, for rock guitar playing one thing to look into is barre chords and in the singer-songwriter area open chords are fundamental (in both these cases, it's more as concepts or techniques than groups of chords).
+Besides, for rock guitar playing one thing to look into is barre chords and in the singer-songwriter area open chords are fundamental (in both these cases, it's rather concepts or techniques and not groups of chords).